elmtree-askmo/cloudcannon-app/content/learn/computer-science/what-is-a-broadcast-domain-and-how-do-routers-affect-them.md

 url: /learn/computer-science/questions/what-is-a-broadcast-domain-and-how-do-routers-affect-them
 score: -1.0
 related_article1:
-    id: 165736
+    id: 165729
     title: >-
-        What strategies can be used to minimize unused addresses in a subnet?
+        What are the differences between common subnet masks such as /8, /16, and /24?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-strategies-can-be-used-to-minimize-unused-addresses-in-a-subnet
+    url: /learn/computer-science/questions/what-are-the-differences-between-common-subnet-masks-such-as-8-16-and-24
 related_article2:
-    id: 165734
+    id: 165723
     title: >-
-        What role do security policies play in managing network traffic between subnets?
+        How do Class A, B, and C IPv4 addresses differ in terms of network and host portions?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-role-do-security-policies-play-in-managing-network-traffic-between-subnets
+    url: /learn/computer-science/questions/how-do-class-a-b-and-c-ipv4-addresses-differ-in-terms-of-network-and-host-portions
 related_article3:
-    id: 165734
+    id: 165735
     title: >-
-        What role do security policies play in managing network traffic between subnets?
+        How do you determine the number of hosts required per subnet and allocate addresses efficiently?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-role-do-security-policies-play-in-managing-network-traffic-between-subnets
+    url: /learn/computer-science/questions/how-do-you-determine-the-number-of-hosts-required-per-subnet-and-allocate-addresses-efficiently
 related_article4:
-    id: 165723
+    id: 165729
     title: >-
-        How do Class A, B, and C IPv4 addresses differ in terms of network and host portions?
+        What are the differences between common subnet masks such as /8, /16, and /24?
     subject: Computer Science
-    url: /learn/computer-science/questions/how-do-class-a-b-and-c-ipv4-addresses-differ-in-terms-of-network-and-host-portions
+    url: /learn/computer-science/questions/what-are-the-differences-between-common-subnet-masks-such-as-8-16-and-24
 related_article5:
-    id: 165736
+    id: 165735
     title: >-
-        What strategies can be used to minimize unused addresses in a subnet?
+        How do you determine the number of hosts required per subnet and allocate addresses efficiently?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-strategies-can-be-used-to-minimize-unused-addresses-in-a-subnet
+    url: /learn/computer-science/questions/how-do-you-determine-the-number-of-hosts-required-per-subnet-and-allocate-addresses-efficiently
 ---

 &nbsp;